dyno-might/dyno-might.github.io/_posts/2022-08-15-weird-ideas.md

 But what has the effect of that been?

 It's not clear it was positive.
 Some people have certainly found alternative sources of information and learned the limits of what public figures can say.
-But lots of other people also seem to be enraptured with nonsense conspiracy theories.
+But lots of other people also seem to be caught up in nonsense conspiracy theories.

 This worries me and I'm not sure what to do about it.
 It's tempting to say that you should only look into things if you can do so successfully.
 But perhaps your ability to evaluate the details is correlated with your ability to judge your own ability?

 ## 8. Accept weird ideas hesitantly

 You don't have to update all the way.
 Probably you should almost never do that!
-In most cases, the right conclusion would be, "important if true" and maybe "I don't see an obvious flaw".
+In most cases, the right conclusion would be, "important if true" and maybe "I don't see an obvious flaw."
 This is enough to make the social process work and avoids the personal risks of acting on crazy ideas.